Wrestling Hillary Clinton: Part II

 With her face pressed beside mine, we stared between the leaves at the barges floating up and down the river, and she said, “Tell Andy and Timmy I said hi.
 I won’t see them at Todd’s before school starts up in two weeks.”

-You can see her in a crowd scene of 1985’s Everybody’s All American.
-It was filmed in Baton Rouge, and starred Dennis Quaid as The Grey Ghost, a southern college football legend and an All American.
-It was loosely based on LSU’s favorite All American Hero, Billy Cannon, star of the 1954 National Champion Tigers, All American, and Heizman Trophy Winner.
-He went on to play pro ball, then go do dental school and open up an orthodontist office in Baton Rouge.
-You could see his smiling face from atop Lamar billboards up and down I-110 when they filmed Everybody’s All American.
+You can see Lea in a crowd scene of 1985’s Everybody’s All American.
+It starred Dennis Quaid, Jessica Lange, John Goodman, and a host of other big name stars.
+Dennis Quaid was The Grey Ghost, a southern college football legend and an All American loosely based on LSU’s favorite All American Hero, Billy Cannon.
+Billy was the star of the 1954 National Champion Tigers, an All American, and a Heizman Trophy Winner; he went on to play pro ball in Houston, then, like the classic hero’s journey conclusion, returned to Baton Rouge and went to dental school and opened an orthodontist office.
+You could see his smiling face from atop Lamar billboards up and down I-110, and the joke was that in Baton Rouge, Billy was more famous than Dennis Quaid when they filmed Everybody’s All American.

-All the actors stayed in Teamster trailers and all the equipment was hauled across country by Teamster trucks, and 10,000 Baton Rouge people got to be in one scene.
+All the actors stayed in Teamster trailers, and all the equipment was hauled across country by Teamster trucks.
+Lea’s dad was one of the Local #5 Teamsters who scored a plush role moving equipment around locally for each seen, so he had advance notice of timing for big events, like when 10,000 Baton Rouge people got to be in one scene recreating a 1950’s football game.
 You have to squint and use your imagination, but a lot of us swear we recognize our middle school friends, neighbors, and teachers in that scene.
+(I was, ironically, in Arkansas with my dad that Christmas, but I heard all about filming when I returned.)

-It worked, and investors paid the ostensible owner, a Teamster Big Daddy trusted or at least knew wouldn’t cheat him, a large but unknown sum of money for the race track and bleachers built by Local #5.
-Pelican Speedway soon went bankrupt, probably because Baton Rouge was mostly a football and baseball town with little disposable income for other ventures, and was demolished to make way for a hospital.
+Big Daddy’s plan worked, and investors paid the ostensible owner, a Teamster Big Daddy trusted or at least knew wouldn’t cheat him, a large but unknown sum of money for the race track and stands.
+Pelican Speedway soon went bankrupt, probably because Baton Rouge was mostly a football and baseball town with little disposable income for other ventures.
+The speedway was demolished to make way for a new subdivision in the mid 1970’s.

 But by then all the Teamsters involved were paid well and no one spoke of the theft or deceit, except for a few like Lea’s dad who told her where his new van and their house came from.
 Twenty years later, Lea used that van to drive us around all summer.
-She had graduated Scotlandville Magnet High, and would be leaving for Southeastern University an hour away in Hammond two weeks later.
-They had health insurance to treat both his daughters.
-To her father, my family could do no wrong.
+She had graduated Scotlandville Magnet High and would be leaving for Southeastern University an hour away in Hammond two weeks later; her dad radiated pride at that, because she’d be the first person in their family to attend college.
+He had a house that was paid for and health insurance to treat both his daughters, and to him my family could do no wrong.

-“Any grandson of Edward Partin is welcome in my home,” her once told me, adding a grin that implied he hoped to one day be my father in law.
+“Any grandson of Edward Partin is welcome in my home,” he told me, adding a grin that implied he hoped to one day be my father in law.
 The thought had crossed my mind.

 “Never,” he reiterated.
 “He said it loosened lips.”